gosulja/hexi/README.md

 # hexc
 The Hex language compiler & interpreter.

+# Usage
+Check any example in `/examples` and run with `hexc /examples/math/basic.hx`

 # Changes and Features
 - `date: 22/06/2025`
 * Native function such as `print("hey");`